Tomodachi94/rickware/README.md

 ## Testimonails

-> if anyone just compiles and runs it [The Black Box] on their machine, they deserve whatever happens to them
+> if anyone just compiles and runs it [Rickware] on their machine, they deserve whatever happens to them
 >
 > -- Anonymous, testimonial